 Canada established official diplomatic relations with the Republic of South Sudan following the latter’s independence on July 9, 2011.
 Responsibility for Canadian representation in South Sudan, including consular and visa matters, resides with the Canadian High Commission in Nairobi, Kenya, which has established an Office of the Embassy in Juba, South Sudan.
-In Canada, South Sudan is represented by a liaison office in Ottawa.
+South Sudan is not represented in Canada.

-The Republic of South Sudan (RoSS) faces significant challenges.
-In addition to the task of building a new country in a very under-developed region, South Sudan has to deal with fragmentation along political and ethnic lines, renegade militias and the return of hundreds of thousands of southerners previously living in the north.
-The Government of South Sudan must continue to proactively foster political reconciliation within the South to ensure stability and continued evolution towards a well-established multi-party democracy.
+The new Republic of South Sudan (RoSS) faces significant challenges.
+In addition to the task of building a new country in a very under-developed region, South Sudan has to deal with fragmentation along political and ethnic lines, armed conflict, widespread food insecurity and the displacement of over 1,5 million people, internally and as refugees.
+The Government of South Sudan must proactively foster political reconciliation to ensure stability and continued evolution towards a well-established multi-party democracy.

-Canadian government representatives closely interact with Government of South Sudan officials as part of the whole-of-government approach to supporting peace and development, including through humanitarian assistance, early recovery programming, peacekeeping and peacebuilding, and diplomatic efforts to lay the foundation for sustainable development.
+Following the South Sudanese independence, Canadian government representatives have worked closely with the Government of South Sudan officials to support peace and development, including through humanitarian assistance, early recovery programming, peacekeeping and peace building, and diplomatic efforts to lay the foundation for sustainable development.

-Precise numbers for bilateral trade between Canada and the Republic of South Sudan have yet to be confirmed.
-Since July 9, Canada has offered trade services to Canadian companies wishing to do business in the Republic of South Sudan through the High Commission in Nairobi.
+Since July 2011 Canada has offered trade services to Canadian companies wishing to do business in the Republic of South Sudan through the High Commission in Nairobi.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page.